ESPresense/ESPresense.github.io/configuration/settings.md

 ---
 layout: page
-title: Settings
+title: ESPresense
 permalink: /configuration/settings
 parent: "Configuration"
-nav_order: 3
+nav_order: 1
 ---

-# Settings
+# ESPresense Settings

 The ESP32 will launch a captive browser (under it's own SSID) on first normal boot after flashing that will allow you to configure: